anhuy163/anhuy163/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">👋 ABOUT ME 👋</h1>
-4th-year student acquiring the Degree of Bachelor in Information Technology at UET - VNU Software Developer
+<p>4th-year student acquiring the Degree of Bachelor in Information Technology at UET - VNU.</p>
+<p>Software Developer.</p>
-Have been working for NTQ Solution JSC as a Front-End Developer, main stack is ReactJS, NextJS, Typescript, Redux.
+<p>Have been working for NTQ Solution JSC as a Front-End Developer, main stack is ReactJS, NextJS, Typescript, Redux.</p>
 </br>
 <h2 align="center">🛠 Technologies and Tools 🛠</h2>
 <br>